-Nothing herein shall prevent the projection of eaves, chimneys, or cornices not encroaching more than eighteen (18) inches into the setbacks, unclosed porches, decks, porticos or stoops not encroaching more than forty-eight (48) inches into the setbacks.
-Uncovered steps, window sills, or belt courses are not limited, but shall not come within five (5) feet of any lot line.
+Nothing herein shall prevent the projection of any roof, eave, chimney, or cornice encroaching no more than eighteen (18) inches into the setbacks.
+Uncovered and/or unenclosed porches, decks, platforms, landings or stoops, which are part of a required egress, shall not encroach more than forty-eight (48) inches into the setbacks.
+Uncovered steps that are part of any required egress are not limited, but shall not come within five (5) feet of any lot line.